 This article was updated on January 22, 2018 to include our deadline calculator

 When Will My Medicare Coverage Start?

 Like we said above, most people will be automatically enrolled into Medicare.
-If this is your story, you will receive your red, white, and blue card about three months before your birthday, and your coverage will begin on the 1st day of your birth month, unless your birthday lands on the 1st, then your coverage will begin on the 1st day of the prior month.
+This typically happens when you have already enrolled to receive Social Security.
+If this is your story, you will receive your red, white, and blue card about three months before your 65 birthday, and your coverage will begin on the 1st day of your birth month.
+If your birthday lands on the 1st of the month, however, then your coverage will begin on the 1st day of the prior month.
 An example of this is if you were born on May 1st, your Medicare coverage would start April 1.

 |When you sign up for Medicare:||When your Medicare will begin:|

 |Automatically enrolled/signed up before your 65th birthday month||First day of your birth month; UNLESS|

 |Automatically enrolled/signed up before 65th birthday month BUT your birthday falls on the 1st||Your coverage will start on the 1st day of month prior to your birthday|